kyuhmi/FEMbyGEN/README.md

 This folder contains the code for a workbench plug-in for FreeCAD.
 Therefore you must have FreeCAD installed to use it.
 FreeCAD 0.20 can be downloaded for free from https://www.freecadweb.org/

-Once installed, you can add this webpage address to Edit > Preferences > Addon Manager > Custom repository in Freecad.
+You can install it by addon manager in the FreeCAD or you can add this webpage address to Edit > Preferences > Addon Manager > Custom repository in Freecad.
 Second method after downloading this repository and  manually copy the 'FembyGen' folder to the user 'Mod' directory for FreeCAD.
 This is normally found in the following directory:

 in Windows:
 `C:\Users\*UserName*\AppData\Roaming\FreeCAD\Mod